1. Get Started

 Multichannel LED board.

-Can also be configured with up to 9 slave boards not shown.
+Can also be configured with up to 9 boards not shown.
 Customer can configure using their own LED

 3.2 Configuration image